iteratec/kcwarden/docs/monitors/protocol_mapper_monitor.md

 As seen in the two examples, both the `protocol-mapper-type` and any value below `matched-config` support regular expressions, so you can use negative lookahead to check for violations of your rules.
 You can perform matching on arbitrary keys in the `config` part of the JSON object.
-If a key specified in `matched-config` is not found, the entire protocol mapper is treated as not matching - however, since the config keys should be consistent across different instances of the same protocol mapper type, this should rarely be an issue in practice.
+If a key specified in `matched-config` is not found, the entire protocol mapper is treated as not matching—however, since the config keys should be consistent across different instances of the same protocol mapper type, this should rarely be an issue in practice.

 !!! info